benjifs/webmention-receiver/README.md

 #### `webmentionHandler`
 This is the main handler that will accept a webmention given a `source` and valid `target`.
 If valid, it will be added to a queue to be processed at a later time.
+- You can also call this handler with `DELETE` and `token` to force remove a specific webmention.

 #### `processHandler`
 This will process the queue of pending webmentions and process them and, if valid,